 You will need to repeat steps 2 to 5 for each additional join if your radiator has been delivered in more than two parts.

 a.
-For each bush, check that all joining faces are clean and free of paint, rust or remnants of previous gaskets.
+For each bushing, check that all joining faces are clean and free of paint, rust or remnants of previous gaskets.
 Use a sharp blade to clean them back to bare metal if necessary.

 b.
-Add a gasket to the bush.
+Add a gasket to the bushing.

 c.
-Insert the bush into the radiator.
+Insert the bushing into the radiator.

 d.
-Tighten the bush using the Castrads assembly tool in Socket Mode.
+Tighten the bushing using the socket.

 e.
 Repeat steps a to d for each bush that has been removed.